tongalumina/bioc4010/README.md

 # BIOC-4010 Resources

+## Update in 2022W
+Due to an unforseen change in the infrastructure at ITS, the PyMOL in the Windows 10 VM no longer works.
+Much time was spent trouble shooting in vain.
+To work around the technical issue, we are switching to a Linux Mint VM at the Science Resource Centre in the Essex Hall.

+New scripts are added to adapt to the new VM.
+Old scripts are kept for now.

+## Information for 2021W class
 This repository includes codes and files for the dry lab sessions of BIOC-4010, 2021W semester at the University of Windsor, Canada.
 These codes are tailored for a Windows 10 Virtual Machine (VM).
 Keep in mind that once you reboot the